HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 # BERT for PyTorch

-This folder contains scripts to pre-train , finetune BERT model and run inference on finetuned BERT model on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance)
+This folder contains scripts to pre-train, finetune BERT model and run inference on finetuned BERT model on Intel® Gaudi® AI accelerator to achieve state-of-the-art accuracy.
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

 For more information about training deep learning models using Gaudi, visit [developer.habana.ai](https://developer.habana.ai/resources/).

-**Note**: BERT is enabled on both Gaudi and Gaudi2.
+**Note**: BERT is enabled on both Gaudi and Gaudi 2.
 ## Table of Contents
 - [Model References](../../../README.md)
 - [Model Overview](#model-overview)